binzhulab/SATS/README.md

   A[C>A]T 0.000687  0.001155
   A[C>G]A 0.000883  0.001487
   ```
+  - The entries of the resulting $\mathbf{L}$ matrix denote the number of trinucleotides per million base pairs.
 - **Note**: Please use the column names identical to `Chromosome`, `Start_Position`, `End_Position`, `SEQ_ASSAY_ID` as in the above example (`Hugo_Symbol` is optional and not required to use `L_matrix_generation()` function).

 #### 3. Mapping *de novo* TMB-based Signatures